imazen/imageflow/bindings.md

 @samuelenglard has volunteered to create C# bindings for Imageflow.
 We're tracking [design here](https://github.com/imazen/imageflow/issues/67).

-### Node bindings

-Unofficial Node bindings (via Neon) are likely to happen before December 2016.
-Sooner, if we get any volunteers.

-Official Node bindings will be released by August 2017.

 ### Ruby bindings

 We have a [limited set of Ruby bindings already](https://github.com/imazen/imageflow/tree/master/wrappers/ruby), but the FFI API will soon be refactored to use JSON, and these may lag behind Rust bindings initially.